blackwell-systems/platform-infrastructure/docs/architecture/COMPOSED_STACK_OWNERSHIP_CRISIS.md

 ### **Why This Crisis Proves Unified is Right**

 This ownership crisis is **perfect evidence** that:
-- Cross-domain features are core to the business (not edge cases)
+- Cross-domain features are core to the platform (not edge cases)
 - Single-domain factories create artificial boundaries
 - The platform needs unified stack management
-- **Business domain (web infrastructure) should drive architecture, not technical domains**
+- **Platform capability model should drive architecture, not technical domains**

 ---